DLM-IBM/glossary/index.md

 ### space
 {: #x2039442}

+- An organizational unit that contains applications and services in the Cloud Foundry infrastructure and can be used to store and track application resources.
 - A sub-group within a Bluemix org.
 Users who are members of an org are given access to one or more of its spaces, with permissions associated with a particular role (such as developer, manager, or auditor).
 Any member of the space can view apps, but only members with the developer role can create apps and add service instances to the space.
 Apps and service instances are associated with spaces.
 See also [organization](#x2032585).
-- An organizational unit that contains applications and services in the Cloud Foundry infrastructure and can be used to store and track application resources.
-- An access-controlled area within an account where Blueworks Live artifacts can be created and organized.

 ### sprint
 {: #x6248609}